NotYuSheng/Pathfinder-Breadth-First-Search/README.md

 Dimension of grid can be modified by changing "NUM_OF_GRID" constant

 ## Usage
-Click on white tiles and create to create maze for algorithm to solve
+Click on white tiles to create maze for algorithm to solve
 Click on existing tiles to remove tiles
 Hit "Enter" key to run algorithm
 Solution printed on command prompt